raystack/dagger/docs/reference/udfs.md

 #### LinearTrend
 * Contract:
-  * Double LinearTrend(ArrayList<Timestamp> timestampsArray, ArrayList<Double> demandList, Timestamp hopStartTime, Integer windowLengthInMinutes)
+  * **Double** LinearTrend(ArrayList<Timestamp> timestampsArray, ArrayList<Double> demandList, Timestamp hopStartTime, Integer windowLengthInMinutes)
 * Functionality:
-  * Returns the gradient of the best fit line of the list of non-null demand values given the defined time window. hopStartTime and timestampsArray denotes the sequence of non-null demand values in the window.
+  * Returns the gradient of the best fit line of the list of non-null demand values given the defined time window. hopStartTime and timestampsArray denote the sequence of non-null demand values in the window.
 * Example
 ```
 SELECT